makerion/makerion/README.md

 # Getting Started

-## Software Prerequisites

-Makerion is distributed in both .img and .fw formats.
-If you're familiar with Raspbian, you've encountered img files before.
-Using a tool like [balena Etcher](https://www.balena.io/etcher/), you can burn the img file to an SD card.

-## Hardware
+## Get the Hardware

+* Raspberry Pi 3
-* Raspberry Pi Zero W or 3/3A
+  * (You can also use a Raspberry Pi Zero W if you prefer)
 * Micro SD card -- anything 2GB or larger should do fine
 * WiFi network -- you'll need your ssid and psk (password) to connect
-* Laptop with Micro SD card slot
+* Computer with Micro SD card slot

 ## Installation